HydraFacial Treatment Facts

 Microdermabrasion treatments have been around for some time.
-But now it’s younger, gentler relative, hydrafacial treatments are taking spas and skincare establishments by storm too.
+But now, its younger, gentler relative, HydraFacial treatments, is also taking spas and skincare establishments by storm.

-So, what is hydrafacial?
-It’s an esthetic skincare treatment specifically used to smooth and exfoliate the skin.
-It’s as effective as microdermabrasion, but hydrafacial does not use crystals to exfoliate the skin.
-This gentler approach not only vacuums out your pores, pushes inactive ingredients that hydrate and moisturize but also plumps out your skin and more.
+So, what is HydraFacial?
+It’s an esthetic skin care treatment to smooth and exfoliate the skin.
+It’s as effective as microdermabrasion, but HydraFacial does not use crystals to exfoliate the skin.
+This gentler approach not only vacuums out your pores and pushes inactive ingredients that hydrate and moisturize but also plumps your skin.
 You will hear estheticians that carry out the procedure talking about ‘vortex technology.’
 How does this technology work?
 This is the technique the machine’s spiral heads use to do all of these things at once.

 The treatment follows six signature steps.

 First, there’s a detox-style lymphatic drainage treatment to boost circulation to your face and neck.

 Then, the esthetician will use specialized HydraFacial equipment.
 The HydraFacial kit resurfaces your skin, removing dead skin cells with the ‘vortex fusion tip,’ which strips the outermost layer of skin.
 This process is good; it’s just dirt and dead skin cells.
 In microdermabrasion, the skin needs to be cleaned manually before the exfoliation treatment.
 HydraFacial carries both out at the same with one applicator head.
 It uses a lactic acid and glucosamine serum to cleanse and exfoliate the debris.

 The next step is applying a gentle chemical peel to loosen any remaining debris in your pores.
 This part of the treatment is beneficial if you have oily or acne-prone skin and general skin health.